-Ra Butler is a Tulsa based monster artist and monster rights activist who works in mixed traditional media, digital art, and resin casting.
-She is known for advocating for mental health, neurodiversity, body positivity, and self-esteem.
+Ra Vashtar is a Tulsa based monster artist and monster rights activist who works in mixed traditional media, digital art, and resin casting.
+They are known for advocating for mental health, the LGBTQ+ community, neurodiversity, body positivity, and self-esteem.

-Ra Butler was born in a small town in Northeastern Oklahoma, and spent much of her childhood very isolated.
-She was homeschooled with her sister and attended a conservative church.
+Ra Vashtar was born in a small town in Northeastern Oklahoma, and spent much of their childhood very isolated.
+They were homeschooled with their sister and attended a conservative church.

 "My world was very small.
 I was only allowed to watch a few shows.
 I was agoraphobic, and suffered from a lot of anxiety and pseudo-hallucinations."

-Ra is Autistic, though at the time, she had no diagnosis or treatment.
-She became extremely ill around age 6 and says that it had a lasting impact.
+Ra is Autistic, though at the time, they had no diagnosis or treatment.
+They became extremely ill around age 6 and says that it had a lasting impact.

 "Everything revolved around fear.
 I had and still have several phobias.
 I was afraid of pictures in books, afraid of movies and people--mostly I was afraid to die.
 I became very aware of my mortality, which was really driven home by the doctrines of hell and apocalyptic end times that I was exposed to."

-As Ra grew up she had a lot of struggles, socially and emotionally, with high school being a particularly difficult time period.
-Incidentally, this was also when she discovered her artistic talent.
-Moving from homeschooling to a public school with roughly 1500 students was extremely challenging, especially for a young person with autism, but it did have it's brighter moments.
+As Ra grew up they had a lot of struggles, socially and emotionally, with high school being a particularly difficult time period.
+Incidentally, this was also when they discovered their artistic talent.
+Moving from homeschooling to a public school with roughly 1500 students was extremely challenging, especially for a young person with autism, but it did have its brighter moments.

 "My first class on my first day was art.
 Immediately my teacher saw that I had potential and I am so grateful for that.
 I had always been creative and wanted to share my ideas with others, but I had no idea I was artistic.
 In fact, at the time, I wanted to be an engineer!"

-Ra received her first paid illustration job at 14, and continued to pursue art, both as a craft and a therapeutic experience.
+Ra received their first paid illustration job at 14, and continued to pursue art, both as a craft and a therapeutic experience.

 "I would not have made it through high school without my art classes.
 Sometimes the only thing that got me through the day was knowing I had my independent study art classes.
 It kept me centered during a very chaotic time in my life."

-During that time, Ra had several close family members diagnosed with mental illnesses and began seeking treatment herself.
-She continues to focus on destigmatizing mental illness through her work, as it is has affected her and her family so much.
+During that time, Ra had several close family members diagnosed with mental illnesses and began seeking treatment themselves.
+They continues to focus on destigmatizing mental illness through their work, as it is has affected them and their family so much.

 "Everyone in my home was affected by mental illnesses in some way and it was always a struggle.
 People often misunderstand the nature of mental illnesses or cognitive differences, and as an autistic person who does not seem "classically autistic" to many people, I'm actually in a great position to help people understand what it can look like to think differently."